probins/map-make/README.md

 ## Technical details

 The code is modularised, and runs entirely in the browser, using the [JSPM](http://jspm.io/) CDN to load the appropriate modules direct from this Github repo.
-This uses HTTP/2 to enable bulk-loading of modules and remove the need to bundle.
+This uses HTTP/2 to enable bulk-loading of modules and remove the need to bundle; dependencies are pre-loaded to prevent round-trips.
 The JS source is in `lib/` and uses ES2015 module syntax (`import`/`export`).
 These are currently converted to `System.register` format using Babel, and stored in `register/`.
 These modules are then loaded in the browser using the [system register loader](https://github.com/ModuleLoader/system-register-loader).
 Once ES2015 modules are implemented in browsers, this conversion step and loader will no longer be needed.
-Instead the ES6 modules will be loaded directly with `<script type="module">`.
+Instead the ES2015 modules will be loaded directly with `<script type="module">`.

 Unfortunately, at the moment the OL3 code is not compatible with modular loading, so it's not possible to load the relevant OL3 code with each module.
 This should change as OL3 moves away from the Closure library, which should speed up the initial load.
 At the moment, a custom build of all the OL3 code used is loaded; no account is taken of which components are needed for a specific map.